Kenneth Lee Gallery

 Custom Aspect Ratios

-Some photographs do not conform to any of the usual aspect ratios.
-They look best when cropped according to their own inherent design.
-To view 48 photographs in custom aspect ratios, click here.
+Some photographs do not conform to any of the standard aspect ratios.
+They look best when cropped according to their inherent design.
+To view 47 photographs in custom aspect ratios, click here.

 Lens Defects That Software Can't Fix